smrf1093/sample-csms/Readme.md

 There are three docker services as follow:

-- Postgres: this is progres database backend
+- Postgres: Postgresql is used for database
-- Pgadmin: this is an admin application for managing the postgres database
+- Pgadmin: Pgadmin for managing postgresql more easily
-- Web: this is a custom image which is build using the Dockerfile in the directory, contains the django source code and build based on a python image and requirements.txt
+- Web: The custom docker file that build the image based on requirements for the Django backend

 # Technical description
 The price calculation section is located under the views.py in the charging app, api sub-directory that is located in apps folder. the view name is ChargeHandlingView. this view takes all the inputs as post parameters.
 There is a serializer for validation of inputs.
 Validation can be more comprehensive.